alp82/next-starter/README.md

 * Integration tests with Cypress
 * Nice UI's for both test frameworks with real-time watchers via native Cypress and Majestic
 * Storybook with Typescript, React and Hook support
+* Git hooks to prevent committing and pushing bad code

 ## Getting started
 * Clone this repository and `cd` into it